 The study is aimed at identifying the potential factors that have influence on the adoption of BoBL's digital banking platform by the customers of BoBL.
 In fact, the data used to run the factor analysis includes from only those customers residing in Thimphu Dzongkhag.
-Five potential factors were identified in the study which are titled as follows;
+Five potential factors were identified in the study which are titled as follows:

-Rotated Component Matrix for the Factors Influencing the Adoption of Digital Banking among the Customers of BoBL
+Table 4.5Rotated Component Matrix for the Factors Influencing the Adoption of Digital Banking among the Customers of BoBL

 Factors Variables Factor loading for variables Perceive BoBL will not share my data with third parties without 0.79 d my consent.
-0.10 Security BoBL respects my privacy and abides by personal 0.79 and data protection laws.
+0.73 Security and data protection laws.
 0.79 Digital The security features offered by BoBL's digital Trust banking platform (like two-factor authentication) are 0.77 (PS) sufficient to prevent fraud.

-I am confident that BoBL will take appropriate measures to safeguard my data while accessing its 0.76 0.70 digital banking platform.
-BoBL only collects necessary user data to use its 0.75 digital banking platform 011 0 When I send data to BoBL's digital platform, I am sure that they will not be intercepted by unauthorized 0.73 third parties.
+I am confident that BoBL will take appropriate measures to safeguard my data while accessing its 0.76 digital banking platform.
+BoBL only collects necessary user data to use its 0.75 digital banking platform 0.75 When I send data to BoBL's digital platform, I am sure that they will not be intercepted by unauthorized 0.73 third parties.
 I feel secure from fraud and scams when using 0.70 BoBL's digital banking platform.
 0.72 In case I encounter any scams during the digital banking process, I am confident that BoBL will help 0.62 me recover the money that is lost through scams.
 The information I shared with BoBL to use its digital banking platforms is exchanged only between BoBL 0.61 and me.
 I trust that BoBL's digital banking platforms are secure and reliable for conducting my financial 0.60 transactions.
 I am not concerned about the risk of unauthorized access to my account through BoBL's digital banking 0.54 platform.
-I feel safe when I share my data with BoBL to use its 0.50 digital banking platforms.
-0.53
+I feel safe when I share my data with BoBL to use its digital banking platforms.
+0.53 digital banking platforms.